abuxton/kbypg/showoff/Beaker/Run.md

 <!SLIDE>
 # Running the tests #
-## Pressing Go before know! ##
+## Pressing Go before you know! ##

-So how do we run the tests? lets start with
+So how do we run the tests? let us start with the following;
 #
     @@@ Shell
       # beaker --help